AtQ0/book-tracker/README.md

 DATABASE_URL="postgresql://booktracker:secret@localhost:5433/booktracker_dev?schema=public"
 ```

-Third, start the Docker services that create the PostgreSQL and the Maildev containers by typing the below in the terminal:
+Third, make sure Docker Desktop is running, then start the Docker services that create the PostgreSQL and Maildev containers by typing the command below in the terminal:

 ```bash
 docker compose up -d
 ```

-Fourth, run Prisma migration so that it applyes the database schema to the running PostgreSQL instance by typing the below in terminal:
+Fourth, run the Prisma migration so that it applies the database schema to the running PostgreSQL instance by typing the command below in the terminal:

 ```bash
 npx prisma migrate dev
 ```

-Fifth, seed the database so its populated with initial data, by typing the below in the terminal:
+Fifth, seed the database so it is populated with initial data by typing the command below in the terminal:

 ```bash
 npx prisma db seed
 ```

-Sixth and lastly, run the development server by typing the below in the terminal:
+Sixth and lastly, run the development server by typing the command below in the terminal:

 ```bash
 npm run dev